 To receive a BA with a major in ethnic studies, students must meet the following requirements:

-- A minimum of twelve four-unit upper-division courses in the Department of Ethnic Studies must be completed from the following:
+- A minimum of thirteen four-unit upper-division courses in the Department of Ethnic Studies must be completed from the following:

 - Ten upper-division ethnic studies electives from those listed below: